Kuwait's ruling emir, Sheikh Nawaf Al Ahmad Al Sabah, dies at age 86 | Politics

 - United Arab Emirates

-Kuwait's ruling emir, the 86-year-old Sheikh Nawaf Al Ahmad Al Sabah, died Saturday after a three-year, low-key reign focused on trying to resolve the tiny, oil-rich nation's internal political disputes.
+Sheikh Nawaf Al Ahmad Al Sabah, Kuwait's ruling emir, died on Saturday after a three-year, low-key reign focused on trying to resolve the tiny, oil-rich nation's internal political disputes.
+He was 86.

-Kuwait state television broke into programming with Quranic verses just before a somber official made the announcement.
+Kuwait state television broke into programming with Quranic verses just before a sombre official made the announcement.

 "With great sadness and sorrow, we — the Kuwaiti people, the Arab and Islamic nations, and the friendly peoples of the world — mourn the late His Highness the emir, Sheikh Nawaf Al Ahmad Al Jaber Al Sabah, who passed away to his Lord today," said Sheikh Mohammed Abdullah Al Sabah, the minister of his emiri court, who read the brief statement.